wertania/codeforms/README.md

 ### Test with demo dataset

-One demo dataset is included in each installation statically.
+A demo dataset is included in each installation statically.

 ´´´
 // plain